 If you’re still of the opinion that ABBA’s music is lightweight Europop nonsense with no redeeming features (as I did for almost 25 years) then take a closer look at Rutger Gunnarsson’s expertly crafted bass line on ‘Fernando’.

-The bass part is certainly unconventional; palm muted arpeggios state the harmony at the start of each verse, starting in conventional bass territory then leaping to the upper reaches of the fretboard.
-It’s not often that you get a legitimate opportunity to play the high D on the G string without someone else in the band giving you a dirty look, so embrace it.
+The verse bass part is certainly unusual; palm muted arpeggios state the harmony at the beginning of each verse, starting in conventional bass territory before leaping to the upper reaches of the fretboard.
+It’s not often that you get a legitimate opportunity to play the really high D on the G-string without someone else in the band giving you a dirty look, so embrace it.
+This chart also provides a great workout if you’re looking to brush up on your ledger line reading skills.

 Palm muting is an extremely useful technique that doesn’t get a lot of press in bass magazines and doesn’t yield millions of YouTube views.
-Definitely not as impressive as 8-finger tapping, but much more useful as a tasteful way of altering your articulation – if you’re new to the dark art of palm muting be aware that it will take some time to develop any sort of facility, as your hand is now operating in a completely different way to conventional fingerstyle playing.
+Definitely not as impressive as 8-finger tapping, but much more useful as a tasteful way of altering your articulation – if you’re new to the subtle art of palm muting, be aware that it will take some time to develop any sort of facility, as your hand is now operating in a completely different way to conventional fingerstyle playing.
+You might also find that each string requires a slightly different amount of muting to achieve a consistent sound, particularly with thinner gauges.